littleguy77/jelos.org/docs/contribute/build.md

 |S922X||`make docker-S922X`|`make S922X`|
 |ALL DEVICES||`make docker-world`|`make world`|

 > Devices that list a dependency require you to build the dependency first, since that build will be used as the root of the device you are building.
+You only need to build the dependency once after cloning or cleaning the dependency.

 For example, the following command uses Docker to build the AMD64 image.